 All the names have been changed.
 All the characters are as real as they will ever be.

 For many years now I have gone alone deep into the uninhabited regions of this country for my vacation.
 I cannot say this was wise, but there are times when I feel the need to be alone.
 I like to go where the only sounds you can hear are the birds and the rushing waters of a nearby stream.
-I find a place where the stars are not obscured by city lights, and fireflies gently flicker in the night, a place far from the insanities of man.
+I find a place where city lights do not obscure the stars, and fireflies gently flicker in the night, a place far from the insanities of man.

-I rose well before the sun, and continued my journey deeper into the land.
+I rose well before the sun and continued my journey deeper into the land.
 The way was not easy.
 It was as if the land had risen up to prevent my going on.
 Still, the end of the day found me another twenty or thirty miles farther from civilization than I had been the day before.
-Sleep found me quickly as this day’s trek had been exhausting.
+Sleep found me quickly as this day’s trek was exhausting.

 I did not sleep well that night.
 The night was filled with strange sounds of creatures walking around my camp beyond the reach of my fire’s light.
 The worst was the whisperings of the wind that seemed to keep repeating, “Go back, go back.”

 The next day found me up early trying to find a way through or around the wall nature had placed in my way.
 It was like some great hedge that had not been trimmed in decades.
 It was mid-